MarioGibney/bitcoin-security-research/Tracking Blockspace Market Development.md

 ## The Road to Robust

-Imagine a bitcoin-like cryptocurrency starting from effectively zero blockspace demand and, after a very steady and consistent rise in demand, reaching the desired state of blockspace demand (in fees per block), one might expect it to look like this:
+Imagine a bitcoin-like cryptocurrency starting from effectively zero blockspace demand and, after a very steady and consistent rise in demand, reaching the desired state of blockspace demand, as measured in fees per block.
+One might expect it to look like this:

 [linear graph]